BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Scenario Walkthrough

 \section{Scenario Walkthrough}

-To illustrate how \SystemName can enable expressive meeting environments by blending physical and digital spaces, we present an initial scenario implemented with our system: a brainstorming session between two interaction designers who are collaborating to design a new mixed reality interface.
+To illustrate how \SystemName can enable expressive meeting environments by blending physical and digital spaces, we present a scenario implemented with our system: a brainstorming session between two designers who are prototyping a mixed reality interface.

-The designers join a video call and add their webcam feeds to \SystemName's composition interface; one designer also adds a camera feed of their physical notebook in their design studio, so they can sketch ideas during the brainstorming session (Fig.~\ref{fig:scenario1}a).
-The designers resize and reposition their videos through click-and-drag interactions, to render the whiteboard large and in the center of the environment.
-They type ``\texttt{brainstorming}'' in the prompt field to generate a creative environment for their planned design activity.
-A few seconds later, they see their \textit{blended environment}: part of their physical surroundings are still visible, but they now extend into one unified design lab (Fig.~\ref{fig:scenario1}b) where their own video feeds seamlessly blend in.
-This blended design allows them to gesture and refer to physical sketches in the notebook, simulating how they might interact in a co-located design studio.
-To preview mock-ups of their MR interface, the designers blend a digital sketch into their physical backgrounds (Fig.~\ref{fig:scenario1}c).
+The designers join a video call and add their webcam feeds to \SystemName's composition interface.
+One designer also adds a camera feed of their physical notebook, so they can sketch ideas during the brainstorming session (Fig.~\ref{fig:scenario1}a).
+At the start of the meeting, they use \SystemName to generate a creative environment for their ideation activity.
+They type ``\texttt{brainstorming}'' in the prompt field, and a few seconds later, they see their \textit{blended environment}: their physical surroundings are still visible, but now seamlessly extend into a unified design studio (Fig.~\ref{fig:scenario1}b).
+This blended meeting space allows them to gesture and refer to physical sketches in the notebook, simulating how they might collaborate face-to-face.
+Later in the meeting, the designers blend a digital sketch into their physical backgrounds to preview mock-ups of their MR interface (Fig.~\ref{fig:scenario1}c).

-Many other meeting experiences are possible (Appendix.~\ref{appendix:GPT-aided-prompting}), from work scenarios to therapy sessions, birthday parties, vacation or wedding planning.
-As we describe in the next section, \SystemName provides flexible and modular techniques for creating such rich meeting spaces.
-Later, we discuss additional scenarios that demonstrate the expressiveness of \SystemName to enable distributed collaboration techniques from prior work (Sec.~\ref{sec:scenario-demonstration}).
+Many other meeting experiences are possible, from work scenarios to therapy spaces, birthday parties, or vacation planning (Appendix.~\ref{appendix:GPT-aided-prompting}).
+As we describe next, \SystemName provides flexible techniques for creating rich meeting spaces.
+Later, we present additional scenarios that demonstrate \SystemName's expressiveness to enable distributed collaboration techniques from prior work ~(Sec.~\ref{sec:scenario-demonstration}).